ManticoreGamesInc/platform-documentation/src/tutorials/boss_tutorial.md

 When the boss is killed, nothing happens.
 It is not very satisfying.

-Drag the template **Boss Death Explosion** onto the property **Destroy on Death Client TemplateId** on the **Boss Damageable Object**.
+Add the template **Boss Death Explosion** onto the property **Destroy on Death Client TemplateId** on the **Boss Damageable Object**.
 When the boss is killed, an explosion effect will be spawned for all players.

 ### Update BossAIServer